carbon-design-system/carbon/.github/CONTRIBUTING.md

 ## Working on JavaScript-framework-specific styles

-JavaScript-framework-specific is _not_ recommended as we strive to create styles that is framework-neutral.
+JavaScript-framework-specific is _not_ recommended as we strive to create styles that are framework-neutral.
 However, there are some rare cases where framework-specific cannot be avoided, and some of those make sense to be in maintained by core style library here.

 There are a couple ways to work on framework-specific style.